↑

 Create!

-Combine the devil’s food cake mix, water, vegetable oil, eggs, and pudding mix in a large mixer bowl and beat on medium until everything is well blended.
-The batter will be thick!
+Combine the Devil’s Food cake mix, water, vegetable oil, eggs, and pudding mix in a large mixer bowl and beat on medium until everything is well blended.
+The batter will be thick – this is what you want.

 For larger whoopie pies, add 18 evenly sized (as best you can!) scoops of the batter on to Silpat-lined baking sheets in a round shape.
 You can also pipe the circles using a large piping tip and pastry bag for more even results.

-NOTE: For smaller whoopie pies, make 36 smaller circles with the batter.
+Tip: For smaller Whoopie Pies, make 36 smaller circles with the batter.

 Bake for 7-10 minutes, depending on the size of the pies.
-When done the cookies will be spongy and cooked through.
+The cakes will be spongy and cooked through when they are done baking.

 Meanwhile add the vanilla icing to a small bowl.
 Mix in orange food coloring gel until well blended and you reach the desired color.

-Pipe (or spread) the icing onto the flat side of one whoopie pie cake and top with a second cake.
+Pipe (or spread) the icing onto the flat side of one fully cooled Whoopie Pie cake.

 Decorate and Present!